ExperimentsHNL/popper-design/overview.md

 ![Image](https://github.com/Experiments/popper-design/blob/master/rworkflow_landing.png?raw=true)

-The purpose of the landing page is to introduce the researcher to Popper Platform and encourage her to sign up.
+The purpose of the landing page is to introduce the researcher to the Popper Platform and encourage her to sign up.

 On this page the researcher should see: